TorhamDev/its-a-webserver/README.md

 # its-a-webserver
-a really really really basic webserver with python
+a simple HTTP/1.1 web server with python. it only support GET method XD.